Army Civil Affairs Specialist (MOS 38B) are responsible for being a non-lethal liaison for local citizens in combat or crisis situations.

 Soldiers in this MOS will be responsible for the coordination of military resources to help with reconstitution or reconstruction.

-Specialist assist with civil-military planning and support.
+Specialists assist with civil-military planning and support.

-They are required to create and maintain dialogue with civilian aid agencies, civilian relief and assistance organizations.
+They are required to create and maintain dialogue with civilian aid agencies, civilian relief, and assistance organizations.

 Working in remote areas with civilian populations is an important task in this MOS.